gagdiez/hot-omni-docs/README.md

 ### EVM chains

-Depositing tokens from EVM chains requires calling `bridge.evm.deposit` method to make a deposit on NEAR Intents through the corresponding omni bridge locker contract (including token contract approving if it's neccessary).
-When deposit transaction is sent it's neccessary to finish deposit calling `bridge.finishDeposit` method.
-That method signs deposit data using HOT Bridge MPC service and confirms that deposit was made successfully by calling HOT OMNI Balance smart contract.
+Depositing tokens from an EVM chain requires using the `bridge.evm.deposit`.
+Similar to the NEAR deposit, you need to pass the following parameters:
+- `getAddress`: function that returns user's EVM address
+- `getIntentAccount`: function that returns user's NEAR Intent accountId
+- `sendTransaction`: function that sends a transaction on EVM (see evm react hook)
+- `amount`: amount of tokens (without denomanation)
+- `chain`: chain id of the EVM chain
+- `token`: token contract (e.g. ...)

 ```js
 const evmSigner = useEvmWallet();